"Before diving into a construction project understand the risks. What's lying in wait to bite unsuspecting contractors?"

 Of course sometimes there are real dangers of walking through a dark empty house – you could trip and fall down the stairs, so using a torch or turning the lights on would be a good precaution.
 Also, you wouldn’t wander alone through a derelict house in a bad neighbourhood because you may just bump into someone high on drugs who could resent being disturbed.
 We need to understand what the real risks are and not let out imagination create problems where there aren’t.

-So it is when we price projects.
+So it is when we price construction projects.
 Sometimes we can imagine all kinds of perils and dangers.
-In fact construction projects seem fraught with danger.
+In fact, construction projects seem fraught with danger.
 Tap, creak, scratch!
 What if it rains, the client doesn’t pay, there are labour problems, we can’t get materials, the information is late, equipment breaks down or things don’t go as planned?
 Well I have news for you, if you don’t already know it - in construction things seldom go exactly as planned.
-You can expect the unexpected.
+You can Expect the unexpected in construction

 It’s good to be cautious.
 It’s good to feel that fear go through your body when you price a project.
 Feel the adrenalin flow and your senses become more aware.
 Fight or flight?